 American church leaders fear that the next generation of church members and leaders may be a no-show.
 A variety of polls suggest that 60 percent to 70 percent of high school students active in their Protestant churches drop out after graduation.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Churches and denominational leaders are scrambling to discover ways to stop this downward trend.
 Some students believe that the church has too much hype and is not real.
 Some look at church leaders as examples, only to be left discouraged because so many profess being one way but in real life, display characteristics close to non-Christians.